Cross-Entropy Optimization of Physically Grounded Task and Motion Plans: Introduction

 \subsection{Contributions}

 This paper contributes a task and motion planning method that accounts for the robot's dynamics and physical constraints, environment, contacts, and controllers.
-Specifically, we
+We

-\begin{enumerate} \item combine PDDL~\cite{mcdermott_pddl-planning_1998} with information on low-level controllers and required parameters for the resulting motion to formulate symbolic tasks plans; \item propose a cross-entropy optimization algorithm to optimize the parameters of the controllers that realize the candidate plan and minimize the cost function.
+\begin{enumerate} \item combine PDDL~\cite{mcdermott_pddl-planning_1998} with information on low-level controllers and required parameters to formulate symbolic tasks plans, treating the parameter synthesis as a black-box stream; \item propose a cross-entropy optimization algorithm to optimize the parameters of the controllers that realize the candidate plan and minimize the cost function.
 Cross-entropy optimization is performed in a simulator to consider dynamics, contacts, and the controllers' limitations when finding plan realizations; \item demonstrate the method on both a pick-and-place and pushing task, in simulation and on a real robot.
 Our results show that we can find solutions that take advantage of contact with the environment, which would require explicit modeling in traditional methods. \end{enumerate}